adjust/ios_sdk/README.md

 ### <a id="step9">9.
 Send in the background

-The default behaviour of the adjust SDK is to pause sending HTTP requests while the app is on the background.
+The default behaviour of the adjust SDK is to pause sending HTTP requests while the app is in the background.
 You can change this in your `AdjustConfig` instance:

 ```objc